Tips For Remembering Lines

 There are ways you can hide scripts, or get promptings, during a presentation, but use it as security - not in replacement of learning lines.
 Just mention it to the director.

 Just avoid reading out the lines while you act.
-See them, get prompted, and then look away and say them.
+See them or get prompted, and then look away and act them while not reading at them.

 3. Repetition